 Life can only be understood backwards; but it must be lived forwards.Søren Kierkegaard

-Our next problem was the uncertainty with regard to any strategy’s future performance: even today’s top performing strategies could have a bad losing streak in the near future.
-The only robust solution to this problem is to fragment risk across many different strategies, so we designed the I-System as a parameter-driven knowledge framework that could spawn hundreds of strategies in any market we chose to trade.
-As a result, I-System can accommodate a very wide range of speculative behaviors within that knowledge framework: each strategy’s trading is determined by the same fixed set of algorithms, but varies according to some 70 different calculation parameters.
+Our next problem was uncertainty about any strategy’s future performance.
+Even today’s top performing strategies could have a bad losing streak in the near future.
+The only robust solution to this problem is to fragment risk across many different strategies, so we designed the I-System as a parameter-driven knowledge framework that we could use to formulate hundreds of strategies in any market.
+As a result, I-System can accommodate a very wide range of speculative behaviors within that knowledge framework: each strategy’s trading is determined by the same fixed algorithms, but varies according to some 70 different calculation parameters.

-The above chart shows the performance of a dozen I-System strategies on COMEX Copper over a 12-month period.
-While three of them finished the period with losses, nine strategies generated significant trading gains making the average performance robustly profitable.
+The above chart shows the performance of a dozen I-System strategies on COMEX Gold.
+While two of them finished the period with a loss, ten others generated significant trading gains making the average performance robustly profitable.
 We’ve observed this effect consistently over time and across markets:

 Q: But how do you know that the model you have created is right?

 A: There is no proof that Einstein’s theory is right.
 There is no proof that Ohm’s law in electricity or Boyle’s law in gasses are right.
 There is only an experimental demonstration that such laws are useful for specific, limited purposes.
 There is no way of proving that a model or law or theory representing the real world is right.Jay W. Forrester

 We designed the I-System as a solution to the problem of uncertainty: a way to navigate unpredictable market fluctuations profitably.
 But when we build any model, we can’t be certain that the model is valid.
 What we can do however, is to demonstrate that it performs the function it was intended for.
 With the I-System, we have demonstrated this in the most rigorous way possible: we used it since 2007 to manage several investment funds, tracking hundreds of individual strategies.